George Lycurgus: Volcano House

 In December 1904, George and Demosthenes Lycurgus became principal stockholders of the Volcano House Company and took over the management of the Volcano House hotel on the more remote Big Island of Hawaii.
 His nephew Demosthenes always introduced him as "Uncle George" to the guests, which earned him his new nickname.

 Kīlauea had been inactive for almost a year, but Lycurgus had other enterprises to keep himself afloat.
 Two months after the Lycurguses acquired the business, the volcano erupted.

 He eventually made peace with Lorrin Thurston, who worked with him for ten years, starting in 1906, to have the volcano area made into Hawaiʻi Volcanoes National Park.
 However, the Lycurgus family kept a shrine to deposed Queen Liliʻuokalani at the Volcano House and related the legends of Ancient Hawaii to the visitors.
 Prayers were made to the fire goddess Pele, said to live in Kīlauea, to provide spectacular eruptions.
 They were better for business.

-In January 1912, geologist Thomas Jagger arrived to investigate the volcano.
+In January 1912, geologist Thomas Jaggar arrived to investigate the volcano.
 The Lycurgus family raised money to build a small building next to the hotel for scientific instruments.
 By February 1912 construction was begun on the Hawaiian Volcano Observatory.
 Jaggar resided there the next 28 years, often giving scientific talks to guests at the hotel.

 While visiting Greece in 1914, World War I prevented him from returning.
 In 1919, Demosthenes Lycurgus traveled to Athens to marry Maria Yatrakos, but died of influenza within a week of his wedding in the 1918 flu pandemic.
 Finally George was able to return to Hawaii in 1920 with his sister-in-law Poppy Detor.

 In 1921 George Lycurgus sold the Volcano House and moved to Hilo, Hawaii.
 The Inter-Island Steam Navigation Company bought the property and invested $150,000 into expanding it.